 Notes

-1 This is a compilation of the Building and Construction Industry Training Fund and Levy Collection Regulations 1991 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 1 June 2012 of the Building and Construction Industry Training Fund and Levy Collection Regulations 1991 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table